astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 2. Introduction & Motivation

 **Narrative Overview:**
 The landscape of genomic medicine faces a critical paradox: as our ability to sequence and analyze genetic data expands exponentially, so do the privacy risks associated with centralized processing.
-Recent breaches affecting millions of genetic profiles at major genomic companies underscore the vulnerability of cloud-based solutions [1], while regulatory frameworks like GDPR and HIPAA demand increasingly stringent data protection measures [2].
+Recent breaches affecting millions of genetic profiles at major genomic companies underscore the vulnerability of cloud-based solutions, while regulatory frameworks like GDPR and HIPAA demand increasingly stringent data protection measures [1].

-Traditional genomic analysis platforms require uploading sensitive patient data to external servers, creating multiple points of vulnerability: data interception during transmission, server breaches, insider threats, and long-term storage risks [3].
-Studies have documented over 279 healthcare data breaches affecting 45 million individuals in 2021 alone, with genomic data being particularly vulnerable due to its immutable nature and familial implications [4].
+Traditional genomic analysis platforms require uploading sensitive patient data to external servers, creating multiple points of vulnerability: data interception during transmission, server breaches, insider threats, and long-term storage risks [2].
+Studies have documented extensive healthcare cybersecurity threats, with genomic data being particularly vulnerable due to its immutable nature and familial implications [3].
 Moreover, many clinical settings—particularly in rural areas or developing nations—lack reliable high-speed internet, making cloud-dependent tools impractical.

 Geneknow addresses these challenges through a fundamentally different approach: complete local processing.
 By performing all analysis on the user's device, we eliminate transmission risks while enabling genomic analysis in any setting, from urban hospitals to remote clinics.
 This architecture particularly benefits researchers working with sensitive populations or in regions with strict data sovereignty requirements.